Shia LaBeouf (song): Production

 Cantor already knew LaBeouf was aware of the original song because the actor had tweeted the link on Halloween 2013.
 The songwriter contacted the actor's talent manager and laid out his plan for LaBeouf to be the only audience member for the production; LaBeouf agreed to the proposition in less than two days.

 The Redondo Beach Performing Arts Center was "the nicest theater [Cantor] could afford".
 Because the space was only available to the group on the day of shooting, none of the disparate performers were able to rehearse together until the 12-hour day of shooting began in October.
 Artists began arriving at 6 a.m.
 The entire music video was never shot as one continuous performance, but was instead broken up into five segments, the first of which began at 9 a.m. for cameras.
 LaBeouf's cameo was the last part filmed.
 Given the many difficulties and challenges, Uhlfelder later praised all the performers, saying, "all of the performers were extremely professional and the day went off with out a hitch."

 The video was shot on three Canon EOS C300s using Canon L lenses, which allowed operators "to pull their own focus, or quickly reposition to get another shot."
-LaBeouf's cameo was the last part filmed: he was lit to evoke the clapping scene from Citizen Kane (LeBeouf's own idea), and his was the only audio captured on set that day.
+LaBeouf's cameo was the last part filmed: he was lit to evoke the clapping scene from Citizen Kane (LaBeouf's own idea), and his was the only audio captured on set that day.

 Reception

 The Los Angeles Times reported that the video—filmed at the Redondo Beach Performing Arts Center—was inspired by then-contemporary incidents where LaBeouf had behaved strangely in public, however Cantor later told MTV that he just felt that "Halloween was the right time" to fulfill his dream of making the video.
 Of the juxtaposition of 3D papercraft LaBeouf heads—created by Eric Testroete, and which took 80 man-hours to assemble, professional performers in classical arts, and his absurd song about a cannibalistic Hollywood star, Cantor called the production bathos.

 The Huffington Post called the production "more ridiculous than ever" and especially impressive given the limitations involved; they opined that the attention given to this release could serve to reinvigorate LaBeouf's celebrity.
-Five years after its premiere, the video had garnered 63.8 million views on YouTube; as of August 2025, that number was 88.9 million.
+Five years after its premiere, the video had garnered 63.8 million views on YouTube; as of June 2026, that number was greater than 90 million.